Sixstringcal/FTODrawer/README.md

 Click the "Save Image" button to save the image.

 This image will be saved in the root of the FTODrawer folder as an SVG.

+The FTODrawer .jar file is present in the Dependencies folder along with the other dependencies necessary to run the project.
+The .jar will not render the images in live-time, so if you want to run with live images (and png output support), please run this in your IDE of choice and list the dependencies in the Dependencies folder (ignoring FTODrawer.jar).